jinyang1994/sct/README.md

 $ sct convert

 ?
 What do you want to run? stringToBytes
-?
-Provide a data for function Welcome to use sct
+? inputData: Welcome to use sct
 ?
 Do you need extra args?
 No
 Convert function "stringToBytes" output:
 0x57656c636f6d6520746f2075736520736374